Prunus avium: Fruit

-Some 18th- and 19th-century botanical authors assumed a western Asian origin for the species based on the writings of Pliny; however, archaeological finds of seeds from prehistoric Europe contradict this view.

 Wild cherries have been an item of human food for several thousands of years.
 The stones have been found in deposits at Bronze Age settlements throughout Europe, including in Britain.
 In one dated example, wild cherry macrofossils were found in a core sample from the detritus beneath a dwelling at an Early and Middle Bronze Age pile-dwelling site on and in the shore of a former lake at Desenzano del Garda or Lonato, near the southern shore of Lake Garda, Italy.
 The date is estimated at Early Bronze Age IA, carbon dated there to 2077 BCE plus or minus 10 years.
 The natural forest was largely cleared at that time.

 By 800 BCE, cherries were being actively cultivated in Asia Minor, and soon after in Greece.

 As the main ancestor of the cultivated cherry, the sweet cherry is one of the two cherry species which supply most of the world's commercial cultivars of edible cherry (the other is the sour cherry Prunus cerasus, mainly used for cooking; a few other species have had a very small input).

 Various cherry cultivars are now grown worldwide wherever the climate is suitable; the number of cultivars is now very large.
 The species has also escaped from cultivation and become naturalised in some temperate regions, including southwestern Canada, Japan, New Zealand, and the northeast and northwest of the United States.